home-assistant/intents/CONTRIBUTING.md

 # Sentence Templates

 In order to match text to [intents](https://developers.home-assistant.io/docs/intent_index), we have created a specialized [template language and matcher](https://github.com/home-assistant/hassil).
 These sentences are grouped by intent, and collected into [YAML files](sentences/README.md#file-format).
+By convention, lists and expansion rules put into `sentences/<language>/_common.yaml`

 # Test Sentences

+Sentences and the intents they should match are collected together into [YAML files](tests/README.md#file-format).
+By convention, test names for areas and entities are put into `tests/<language>/_common.yaml`

 # Response Templates